 It can take a while for the search engines to index a site and the rankings to change for that site.
 For some search engines, the lag time between the work and seeing results can be as long as six months.
 Clients need to be patient and have realistic expectations regarding the time frame involved with organic (the natural, non-paid results) search engine rankings.
 If the business need for increased search engine prominence is greater than can be met with optimization alone, I recommend adding a pay-per-click (PPC) campaign to the marketing mix to bridge the time.
 PPC campaigns such as Google’s AdWords can be set up in a matter of days, allowing for immediate results.

 We cannot guarantee any specific rankings for specific phrases.
-There is no way to guarantee a particular placement within the organic search results of any search engine.
-DES optimizes a website so that it is as appealing as possible to the search engines, using only white hat tactics.
-Specifically, DES’s recommendations would ensure that the site is easily spiderable, loaded with keyword-rich content, enjoys quality inbound links, provides a great user experience, and is analyzed and refined based on its performance against our stated goals.
+There is no way to guarantee a particular placement within the organic search results of any search engine. dandelion marketing optimizes a website so that it is as appealing as possible to the search engines, using only white hat tactics.
+Specifically, dandelion marketing’s recommendations would ensure that the site is easily spiderable, loaded with keyword-rich content, enjoys quality inbound links, provides a great user experience, and is analyzed and refined based on its performance against our stated goals.
 These are methods that have proven over time to be effective SEO tactics for our clients.

 Be very cautious about any SEO company that promises specific rankings.